NU-iz-da-fam/ubuntu-installation-helpdesk/README.md

 sudo rm /etc/X11/xorg.conf
 ```
 That's all.
 So now, we completely uninstall Nvidia Drivers.
-- In the post, it offer one more line to make sure we use Nouveau Graphics.
+- [WARNING] In the post, it offer one more line to make sure we use Nouveau Graphics.
 ```
 echo 'nouveau' | sudo tee -a /etc/modules
 ```